Rishu-Raj-2004/rishu-demo/README.md

 # rishu-demo
-This is my first GIT Repository
+This is my first GIT Repository.
-Author-Rishu Raj
+Author-Rishu Raj.